Bicycle Response Team

 The team was formed in January 2001, when Lt.
 Dave Wheaton (ret.) noted that response into areas where large gatherings of people attending events such as outdoor concerts, parades and block parties was difficult.
 He also determined that the units covering the event were frequently out of position.
 With the Bicycle Response Team, Lee County EMS is capable of deploying at large special events with appropriate medical equipment to handle the most common situations faced in this setting.

-For more information about the Bicycle Response Team, contact Lt.
-Dominick Boyd at firstname.lastname@example.org.
+For more information about the Lee County EMS Bicycle Response Team or to request their services, contact Lt.
+Dominick Boyd at email@example.com.

 ALS Competition Team

 The Lee County EMS Competition Team competes in Advanced Life Support (ALS) Competitions held at local, regional, statewide and national levels.
-The objective of the ALS/EMS Competition Team is to create a fun, challenging and educational experience for emergency medical personnel that results in them being better prepared for the myriad of challenges that they may encounter in the field in a worst case scenario.
+The objective of the Competition Team is to create a challenging and educational experience for emergency medical personnel that results in them being better prepared for the challenges that they encounter in the field.
 EMS Competitions introduce competitors and audiences to new techniques and technology that can be used to manage patients of all levels of patient acuity.
 The competitions also enable participants to share their expertise, experience, techniques and technology with EMS colleagues from throughout the world.

 Pictured is the 2016 ALS Competition Team with (L to R) Team-Leader/FTO/Paramedic Ashley Albritton, FTO/Paramedic Rick Waters, FTO/Paramedic Heather Demos, FTO/Paramedic Jason Gaff, and Coaches Lt.
 Daren Watson and Lt.
 Adam Thompson.